 BARRIER: Constraints to CO2 pipeline deployment for CCS across the EU 1.
-Barrier description Please describe.
-In order to deploy an efficient and large-scale system to a. as concretely as possible, decarbonize the heavy industries in Europe we need to connect the pipeline deployment emission intensive industrial hubs to storage sites, that will be CO2 barriers likely developed offshore in geological formations at depth 1000 to 3000 m below the sea bed.
+Barrier description a.
+Please describe, as concretely as possible, the CO2 pipeline deployment barriers In order to deploy an efficient and large-scale system to decarbonize the heavy industries in Europe we need to connect emission intensive industrial hubs to storage sites, that will be likely developed offshore in geological formations at depth 1000 to 3000 m below the sea bed.
 A typical configuration would therefore be that large industrial hubs (for example the regions of Lyon, or Bilbao or Leipzig) being connected to ports such as the Havre, Rotterdam, from which the CO2 could be shipped to offshore site through special CO2 vessels.
 There are two non-mutually exclusive ways to create this necessary network: one is to re-use existing pipelines, and one is to build new pipelines.
-The existing pipeline candidates for reuse would be natural gas pipeline that are no longer in use because for example the fields that they were servicing have ceased its production life.
+The existing pipeline candidates for re- use would be natural gas pipeline that are no longer in use because for example the fields that they were servicing have ceased its production life.
 Regarding the reuse of existing pipeline, there are a few technical points of attention mainly that need to be looked at by technical entities.
 It is necessary to make sure that the technical criteria remain consistent over the review across the various countries. -The design pressure of the existing pipeline may not be compatible with transporting CO2 in dense phase which requires pressure > 80 bar.
-In that case, the transport will have to be in gas phase resulting in lower capacity. -The compatibility of existing pipeline material with CO2 is to be verified.
-A challenge is always to be able to retrieve the design and fabrication data of existing pipelines. -The main technical concern lies with the material toughness of existing pipelines.
-Toughness must be high enough to resist running ductile fracture risk at the given CO2 purity
+In that case, the transport will have to be in gas phase resulting in lower capacity.